buqhek/power_outages_analysis/README.md

 ## **Final Model**

 That leads to the work I spent making my final model.
 Here, my goals for attempting to improve my base model were quite simple:
-    1. Incorporate the Datetime features, 'OUTAGE.START' and 'OUTAGE.RESTORED'
+    1. Incorporate the Datetime features, `'OUTAGE.START'` and `'OUTAGE.RESTORED'`
     2. Add Regularization to reduce overfitting
     3. Tune the model after making these changes

 ### Tangent - Trying Different Regression Models

-I want to make a side note that I had plans to test various other models beyond just Linear Regression and Lasso (for my regularization), such as SVM and random forest.
+I want to make a side note that I had plans to test various other models beyond just Linear Regression and Lasso (for my regularization), such as `SVM` and `random_forest`.
 I had written some hyperparameters I wanted to test, but they computationally very expensive, and made it nearly impossible to run the tests with my machine.
 This caused me to remove them from my scope of models and methods I would test to make my final model.

 Below are the tests that I was planning to run:
 ```py